MatthewLeoLaporte/RNNs-learn-robust-policies/results-1.md

 ![[error-end-vel 5.png]]
 ### Comparison of delay conditions (TODO)

+How much does delay degrade learned performance?

+- [ ] Full 3x3 (control, curl, random) test-train comparison for the zero-noise condition
+	- first option: train condition on x axis, eval condition in legend, and zero vs. 4 step in splits

 ### Comparison of noise conditions (TODO)

+How does addition of system noise affect major performance measures (endpoint error, max control?) for different train-test conditions?

 ### Comparison of noise+delay interactions (TODO?)

+e.g. does training on delay increase sensitivity to added noise?

 ## Feedback perturbations